 Our results show:

 - which cot mattresses passed the firmness test, which involves placing a test apparatus at various locations around the mattress (including a worst-case scenario location decided on by the tester) and seeing whether it sinks too deeply into the surface.
-Some manufacturers whose products we failed have shown us lab results to say they have passed, but they will be reviewing their test and manufacturing procedures as well as packaging methods (eg vacuum-packed) to minimise any inconsistencies.

 - whether the claimed measurements match up with the actual measurements.
 We score a mattress down if the thickness is significantly more than stated, as this could end up being a fall risk depending on the depth of the cot (a cot should be a minimum of 50cm when the base is set in the lowest position, and 30cm in the upper position).